Mrshafiee24/Mrshafiee24/README.md

-- 👋 I’m mr24.
+[- 👋 I’m Mr24.
-- 👨‍🎓 I’m student engineering computer.
+- 👨‍🎓 I’m a student engineering computer.
-- 👨‍🏫 I’m Rubatick teacher.
+- 👨‍🏫 I’m a Rubatick teacher.
-- 👨‍💻 I’m learning Hr and Web design.
+- 👨‍💻 I have experience in Hr and Web design.
+- 👨‍💻 I'm working with Arduino programming and learning deep learning.
+- 👨‍💼 I work in the Hummin Company.
-- 😆 I’m Happy guy.
+- 😆 I’m a Happy guy.
 - 📫 How to reach me:
 - Telegram: @RasoolShafiee
 - Instagram: @mrshafiee24
 - Gmail: mrshafiee24@gmail.com
 - ☜(ﾟヮﾟ☜)
+](url)